-710. The City agrees to provide a base line eye examination, followed by annual eye examinations for all employees required to use video display equipment.
+723. The City agrees to provide a base line eye examination, followed by annual eye examinations for all employees required to use computers.
 This subject will be given further review by the Joint Labor/Management City Safety Committee as referenced above.

-3. Breaks

-Figure 2.
-Every employee working on video display equipment shall be required to take break away from his/her screen of at least fifteen (15) minutes after two (2) hours' work.
-In the event the normal work schedule does not provide a lunch or rest break every two (2) hours, the employee shall be assigned duties away from the video display screen for fifteen (15) minutes after two (2) hours' of work.
+- 3. Breaks - 724.
+Every employee working on a computer shall be required to take break away from the employee's screen of at least fifteen (15) minutes after two (2) hours of continuous computer work.
+In the event the normal work schedule does not provide a lunch or rest break every two (2) hours, the employee shall be assigned duties away from the computer for fifteen (15) minutes after two (2) hours of continuous computer work.